-Der englische Originaltitel des Seminars lautet: “Geographic Labor Mobility and Statutory Minimum Wages”.
+Der englische Originaltitel des Seminars lautet: "Conditional Permanent Residency and Refugee Integration: Evidence from Germany's 2016 Reform".
 Die Präsentation findet auf Englisch statt.

 Eine kurze Zusammenfassung zum Vortrag ist nur auf der englischen Veranstaltungsseite verfügbar!